teletrace/teletrace/website/docs/concepts/glossary.md

 The process of gathering information about the runtime and execution to enable troubleshooting and investigation.

+Usually this process involves added specialized code (in our context the OpenTelemetry SDK) to the application in order to generate the needed information.

 ### Instrumentation Library

 A language specific SDK to collect information about a specific part of an application,